Increased levels of toxic contaminants in our public water supplies have become a global threat to humanity.

 FOR EXAMPLE:

 PFAS, PFOB, and other toxins from plastics alone are everywhere in America’s water supply, which create damaging "Forever Chemicals" in your body.
-CETI's water filtration system can eliminate these plastic toxins.
+CETI's wastewater remediation system can eliminate these plastic toxins.

 In 2020, there were over 4.5 billion prescriptions filled in the United States.
 A number of these drugs directly or indirectly find their way into sewer systems.
-Due to inadequately purifications systems they eventually get into drinking water aquifers.
+Due to inadequate purifications systems, they eventually get into our drinking water and aquifers.

 70% of all water is used in farming.
 Complex compounds of pesticides and other agricultural related chemicals contribute in ways in which it may take years to assess the overall impact on humans.